Journey to the Center of the Earth: Plot

 The story begins in May 1863, at the home of Professor Otto Lidenbrock in Hamburg, Germany.
 While leafing through an original runic manuscript of an Icelandic saga, Lidenbrock and his nephew Axel find a coded note written in runic script along with the name of a 16th-century Icelandic alchemist, Arne Saknussemm.
 When translated into English, the note reads:

 Lidenbrock departs for Iceland immediately, taking the reluctant Axel with him.
 After a swift trip via Kiel and Copenhagen, they arrive in Reykjavík.
 There they hire as their guide Icelander Hans Bjelke, a Danish-speaking eiderduck hunter, then travel overland to the base of Snæfellsjökull.

 In late June they reach the volcano and set off into the bowels of the earth, encountering many dangers and strange phenomena.
 After taking a wrong turn, they run short of water and Axel nearly perishes, but Hans saves them all by tapping into a subterranean river, which shoots out a stream of water that Lidenbrock and Axel name the "Hansbach" in the guide's honor.

-Following the course of the Hansbach, the explorers descend many miles and reach an underground world, with an ocean and a vast ceiling with clouds, as well as a permanent Aurora giving light.
-The travelers build a raft out of semipetrified wood and set sail.
-While at sea, they encounter prehistoric fish such as pterichthyodes (here called "pterichthys") and giant marine reptiles from the age of dinosaurs, namely an ichthyosaurus and a plesiosaurus.
-A lightning storm threatens to destroy the raft and its passengers, but instead throws them onto the site of an enormous fossil graveyard, including bones from the pterodactylus, Megatherium, and mastodon, and the preserved body of a man.
+Following the course of the Hansbach, the explorers descend many miles and reach an underground world.
+During this descent, Axel once again comes close to death as he diverges from Lidenbrock and Hans and suffers major injuries finding his way back, however he manages to do so and is saved by them.
+The travelers then build a raft out of semipetrified wood and set sail.
+While at sea, they encounter prehistoric fish and giant marine reptiles from the age of dinosaurs.
+A lightning storm threatens to destroy the raft and its passengers, but instead throws them onto the site of an enormous fossil graveyard, including bones from the pterodactyl, Megatherium, mastodon, and the preserved body of a man.